Interstate 95 in Massachusetts: Canton to Peabody (Route 128)

-Upon interchanging with I-93, I-95 loops around to the west, taking over the roadbed from I-93 and joining US 1 southbound in a wrong-way concurrency.
+Upon interchanging with I-93, I-95 loops around to the west, taking over the roadbed from I-93 (now four lanes) and joining US 1 southbound in a wrong-way concurrency.
 Route 128 begins here as well.
 The highway enters Westwood next, with US 1 leaving the freeway near the Dedham town line to parallel I-95 back to the south.
 I-95 and Route 128 makes its way around Greater Boston, passing through Dedham, Needham, and Wellesley, where the freeway has an interchange with Route 9, and the freeway widens to eight lanes.
 Then, the highway passes through Newton, then enters Weston and has a large interchange with the Massachusetts Turnpike (I-90) that provides connections to nearby Route 30.
-There is a fourth lane after the interchange with Route 9.
-Exits 39A–B (old exits 23, 24, and 25) are one combined exit northbound.
+With the exception of between the I-90 on- and offramps, this portion of I-95 is four lanes in each direction.

 I-95 and Route 128 are due west of Boston at this point and begin to turn to the northeast, serving the city of Waltham and the town of Lexington along the way.
 The freeway has an interchange with Route 2 (Concord Turnpike) at exit 45 (old exit 29).
-Upon entering the town of Burlington, I-95 and Route 128 have an interchange with US 3, the Northwestern Expressway, at exit 50A (old exit 32A).
+Upon entering the town of Burlington, I-95 and Route 128 have an interchange with US 3, the Northwest Expressway, at exit 50A (old exit 32A).
 US 3 provides a direct freeway connection with the Lowell–Nashua, New Hampshire, metro area.
 Access to the Middlesex Turnpike and Burlington retail district is facilitated at this interchange as well.
 US 3 south briefly joins the freeway in another wrong-way multiplex in order to connect with its old alignment, leaving at exit 51A (old exit 33A).
 I-95 and Route 128 continue northeast through the city of Woburn and into Reading.

 In Reading, I-95 and Route 128 once again have an interchange with I-93.
-After crossing, I-93, the now six-lane highway continues to the northeast, serving the towns of Wakefield, Lynnfield, and Lynn before crossing into Peabody, where Route 128 leaves I-95 at exit 64 (old exit 45) via the three left-most lanes as its own freeway toward Gloucester, while I-95 continues as the two right-most lanes in a somewhat sharp counterclockwise (albeit the fact that it contains two lanes) loop.
-Here, six lanes are designated for Route 128, while four lanes are designated for I-95.
+After crossing I-93, the now six-lane highway continues to the northeast, serving the towns of Wakefield, Lynnfield, and Lynn before crossing into Peabody, where Route 128 leaves I-95 at exit 64 (old exit 45) via the three left-most lanes as its own freeway toward Gloucester, while I-95 continues as the two right-most lanes in a somewhat sharp counterclockwise (albeit the fact that it contains two lanes) loop.